Cray-HPE/docs-csm/operations/network/dns/Manage_the_DNS_Unbound_Resolver.md

 ## Increase the number of Unbound pods

-On large systems it may be necessary to increase the number of Unbound Pods because of the increased DNS query load.
+On large systems it may be necessary to increase the number of Unbound pods because of the increased DNS query load.
 See [Scale `cray-dns-unbound` service](../../CSM_product_management/Post_Install_Customizations.md#scale-cray-dns-unbound-service) for more information.